Liberating football travel

 Estrella Galicia beer, seafood tapas and TV football are provided in abundance, particularly in the narrow streets between the main square of Praza de Maria Pita and the beach, and the along the beach itself in season.
 The parallel streets of Rúa Barrera and Rúa Torreiro, in particular, are lined with bars.

 Your first port of call, though, should be the marvellous Sport Café (Rúa Marqués de Pontejos 14), in a little square by Rúa San Nicolás.
 In this pub-like corner bar, Dépor memorabilia and archive line-ups cover the walls and ceiling, fighting for space with signed photos of Real and Barça stars.
-Food is served along with Estella Galicia.
+Food is served along with Estrella Galicia.

 Where to stay